kahinga99/documentation/README.md

 # Welcome

-Open Collective is an online funding platform for open and transparent communities.
-We provide the tools to raise money and share your finances in full transparency.
+Open Collective is an online funding platform designed to enhance openness and transparency in communities.
+We provide the tools necessary for raising money and also for sharing a fully accountable financial report.

-This is the place to find all help and documentation related to Open Collective.
+This documentation contains all information related to Open Collective.
 It's a work in progress, so please feel free to give us feedback.

 To suggest changes, click the Github icon on any docs page and make a pull request.
 If you're not sure how to do that, see the [step-by-step guide](./#how-to-contribute-to-these-docs) at the bottom of this page.

-If you can't find the answer you're looking for, contact us at [support@opencollective.com](mailto:support@opencollective.com) or on our [Slack](https://opencollective.slack.com).
+If you cannot find the answer you're looking for, contact us at [support@opencollective.com](mailto:support@opencollective.com) or through our [Slack](https://opencollective.slack.com) channel.

 ## Overall FAQ